pivotal/docs-tap/getting-started.md

 3. The Out of The Box Supply Chain Basic is installed.
 See [Install default Supply Chain](install-components.md#install-ootb-supply-chain-basic).

-4. A developer namespace is setup to accommodate the developer's Workload.
+4. A developer namespace is set up to accommodate the developer's Workload.
    See [Set Up Developer Namespaces to Use Installed Packages](install-components.md#-set-up-developer-namespaces-to-use-installed-packages).

 5. Tanzu Application Platform GUI is successfully installed.